If you need HELP, SUPPORT or just have a GDPR question please call +44 (0) 208 133 2545 or email us at firstname.lastname@example.org.

 Call +44 (0) 208 133 2545

-The General Data Protection Regulation (GDPR) was adopted by the EU in April 2016 and will replace the current EU Data Protection Directive 95/46/EC.
+The General Data Protection Regulation (GDPR) was adopted by the EU in April 2016 and replaced the EU Data Protection Directive 95/46/EC.
 The GDPR introduces new obligations to data processors and data controllers, including those based outside the EU.
-Given that infringement can lead to fines of up to 4% of annual worldwide turnover or €20 million, it is important for companies to assess how the GDPR will affect them and prioritise preparations to comply by May 2018.
+Given that infringement can lead to fines of up to 4% of annual worldwide turnover or €20 million, it is important for companies to assess how the GDPR affects them and be compliant from May 2018 onwards.

-The GDPR will bring harmonisation across the EU regarding data privacy.
-The extraterritorial effect of the GDPR means its scope will apply to non-EU data controllers and processors monitoring the behaviour of or offering goods or services to individuals located in the EU.
-The Regulation will affect many industries, particularly financial services where firms tend to hold large volumes of personal data.
+The GDPR brings harmonisation across the EU regarding data privacy.
+The extraterritorial effect of the GDPR means its scope applies to non-EU data controllers and processors monitoring the behaviour of or offering goods or services to individuals located in the EU.
+The Regulation affects many industries, particularly financial services where firms tend to hold large volumes of personal data.

-The General Data Protection Regulation (GDPR) will be replacing the current EU Data Protection Directive 95/46/EC following agreement of the new framework by the European Commission, the Parliament and the Council.
-The Regulation will apply to all EU Member States and is expected to come into force in May 2018.
+The General Data Protection Regulation (GDPR) replaced the EU Data Protection Directive 95/46/EC following agreement of the new framework by the European Commission, the Parliament and the Council.
+The Regulation applies to all EU Member States and came into force in May 2018.
 The GDPR brings harmonisation by applying the same set of Data Protection rules across the EU.

-The GDPR will apply to data controllers (who own the customer relationship) and data processors (who handle data on the controller’s behalf) for data relating to EU citizens across all industries.
-The new Regulation will affect organisations within the EU, as well as those located elsewhere with operations within the EU or any EU citizens as customers.
+The GDPR applies to data controllers (who own the customer relationship) and data processors (who handle data on the controller’s behalf) for data relating to EU citizens across all industries.
+The Regulation affects organisations within the EU, as well as those located elsewhere with operations within the EU or that have any EU citizens as customers.

-As the GDPR introduces a number of obligations, it is important for firms to be aware of the new requirements and be prepared for when it comes into force.
+As the GDPR introduced a number of obligations, it is important for firms to be aware of the new requirements to be compliant.
 The potential fines for infringement are substantial, up to 4% of annual global turnover or €20 million.

 Controllers and processors must consider appropriate security measures such as encryption, ongoing confidentiality of data and evaluating the effectiveness of the measures in place.
-A new concept of ‘pseudonymization’ will be introduced for security.
+A new concept of ‘pseudonymization’ has been introduced for security.
 This refers to the processing of customer data in a way that the individual cannot be identified without more data.